dotnet/arcade/repro-environment.md

 Once a machine is aquired, additional setup is still required in order to support building the product and tests (again) so a reproduction can occur.

 ### Requirements
-- Prereqs are either installed, or verified to be installed
+- *Prereqs are either installed, or verified to be installed
-- Debugger and compilers installed
+- *Debugger and compilers installed
-- Machine config
-- Exact hash is restored (GitHub is what's initially supported)
+- *Exact hash is restored (GitHub is what's initially supported)
 - Matching symbols (especially for when we find a way to NOT rebuild the product)
 - Logs from original failure available
-- Shares already setup
+- *Shares already setup
 - Make it easy to re-run the failing test  (initially, this might just be run all the test again...hopefully we can do better)

 ### Implementation Notes